deltachat/deltachat-pages/en/help.md

 In contrast to many other messengers, after successful transfer, both **devices are completely independent.**
-The one device is not needed for the other to work.
+One device is not needed for the other to work.

 ### Troubleshooting